1.1 Departments or Organizations

 1.1.17 Home departments or organizations shall appoint as many of their own surplus employees or laid-off persons as possible, or identify alternative positions (both actual and anticipated) for which individuals can be retrained.

-1.1.18 Home departments or organizations shall relocate surplus employees and laid-off persons, if necessary.
+1.1.18 Home departments or organizations shall relocate surplus employees and laid-off individuals, if necessary.

 1.1.19 Relocation of surplus employees or laid-off persons shall be undertaken when the individuals indicate that they are willing to relocate and relocation will enable their redeployment or reappointment, providing that: